Call to order: 01352 757777

 To support glycogen loading and protein levels then follow this protocol at the same time as providing minerals and vitamins matched to grass and hay:

 • Feed a small feed after each work period.
-We find unmolassed sugar beet and oats with 50 grams of Essential Amino Acids after work – 100 grams of beet pulp and 50-100 grams of naked oats (porridge) is perfect for an average 500 kg horse – this will replenish glycogen supplies in the liver and muscles with the beet pulp being a slow-release and the oats a fast release but low glycaemic carbohydrate source.
+We find unmolassed sugar beet and oats with 50 grams of Essential Amino Acids after work – 100 grams of beet pulp and 50-100 grams of flaked oats (porridge) is perfect for an average 500 kg horse – this will replenish glycogen supplies in the liver and muscles with the beet pulp being a slow-release and the oats a fast release but low glycaemic carbohydrate source.
 Feed this directly after work as this is when the body is most hungry to replenish the glycogen supplies and it will be done most efficiently.

 • If you feel your horse needs a larger feed then stick to a 50:50 mixture of beet pulp to oats and increase up to 300 grams of each.

 • Alternatively, you could use Pea Protein or Topline Plus instead of Essential Amino Acids.
 Essential Amino Acids after work at 50 grams and also 100 grams of pea protein in the daily bucket feed with the balancer will give a great range of the essential amino acids.
 Whether you do one or both is down to how much exercise your horse does and the possible levels of protein in the hay and grass eaten.
-If you know, through analysis, the hay fed is low in protein for moderate work, then include 100 grams of Pea Protein or Topline Plus each day in the bucket feed.
+If you know, through analysis, that the hay fed is low in protein for moderate work, then include 100 grams of Pea Protein or Topline Plus each day in the bucket feed.
 Horses seem to love the taste which is a bonus.

 Feeding horse oats